kaelynj/sanctuary-amongst-the-stars/docs/game-mechanics/the-mesh/mesh-actions.md

 These actions apply to [[Devices#Motes|motes]], [[Devices#Hosts|hosts]], [[Devices#Servers|servers]], and most other electronics.
 Any user can take these actions, though high-security systems may restrict some of these to users with security or admin privileges.

 ##### Access Another System
-You can authenticate and [[Devices#Acounts & Access Privileges|access]] an account on another system.
+You can authenticate and [[Devices#Accounts & Access Privileges|access]] an account on another system.
 This creates an account shell, representing your presence on that system.

 ##### Apply Tag
 You can mark a physical person, place, or thing with an e-tag viewable in AR.